Part of Mark’s Backpacking Guide

 Carry a Comfortable Backpack

 One of the most common complaints from new backpackers is that the destination was great, but the hike was no fun at all.
 Often times, the same people who not have had any problems if it had been a day hike.
 What’s the different?
 They were carrying a backpack.
 This is something I understand very well from personal experience.
-When I was growing up, I had no problem doing 20-30 mile day hikes, but I was unhappy after 5 miles backpacking, and was dead after 10 miles.
+When I was growing up, I was able to do 30 mile day hikes, but I was unhappy after 5 miles backpacking, and was dead after 10 miles.
 I thought that pain on the trail was the cost of getting into the back country.
 I was wrong… but it took more that 20 years for me to discover than I didn’t have to be in pain.

 The most common issue is that a first time backpackers carry too much weight.
 There have been a number of studies that find carrying more than approximately 10% of a person’s lean body weight will be fatiguing.
 While most people can carry 30-40% of their body weight, this should not be the goal.
 The solutions is to carry less and to carry lighter weight items.
 In the next section I will address taking the right things.